Peer Review Process

 - Abstract and keywords: A one-paragraph abstract of no more than 150 words, and between 4 and 7 keywords or brief phrases separated by commas to appropriately define the subject

 - Main article body: Articles should not exceed 6,000 words, including references, appendices, tables, and figures, with a maximum of six figures.
+Add line numbers to the main article text.

 - Tables are inserted in-text in their normal position and not at the end of the document (unless they are considered as appendices).